Conducting temperature checks for our customer-facing crewmembers

 Providing touchless check-in and boarding experiences using the JetBlue mobile app and self-boarding gates for many of our flights

 To reduce touchpoints at the airport, we are encouraging all customers to download the JetBlue app.
 Using the app, customers can check-in for a flight, add bags to a reservation and select a seat.
 For a touchless boarding experience, customers can also self-scan the boarding pass within the app when ready to board.
+At many of our terminals, we also have floor decals in place to mark 6 feet and help with distancing during boarding.

 Implementing a back-to-front boarding process for most customers to minimize passing in the aisle